highinthefssky/highinthefssky.github.io/workers/live-status/README.md

 # YouTube Live Status Worker

-A Cloudflare Worker that securely proxies requests to check if the YouTube channel is currently live streaming.
+A Cloudflare Worker that checks if the YouTube channel is currently live streaming by fetching the channel's `/live` page.

 ## Why a Worker?

-This keeps your YouTube API key secret.
-Instead of exposing the key in the browser, the website calls this worker, which then calls YouTube with the secret key.
+Browsers cannot reliably fetch YouTube pages due to CORS restrictions.
+This worker acts as a proxy that:
+- Fetches the channel's `/live` page server-side
+- Parses the live status, video ID, and title from the page HTML
+- Caches the result in Cloudflare KV (5-minute TTL) to avoid excessive requests
+- **Uses ZERO YouTube Data API quota** — no API key needed

 ## Setup Instructions